thomasabishop/eolas/zk/LEDs.md

 An LED diode lights up when the right amount of current flows through it.
 A standard LED has a maximum current of 20mA.
-An appropriate [resistor](Resistance.md#resistors) must therefore be added to the circuit to ensure the current doesn't exeedd this amount.
+An appropriate [resistor](Resistance.md#resistors) must therefore be added to the circuit to ensure the current doesn't exceed this amount.